MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 or "http" schemes.

-The HTTPS RR wire format and presentation format are identical to SVCB, and both share the SvcParamKey registry.
+The HTTPS RR wire format and presentation format are identical to SVCB, and both share the key registry.
 SVCB semantics apply equally to HTTPS RRs unless specified otherwise.
 The presentation format of the record is:

-    Name TTL IN HTTPS SvcFieldPriority SvcDomainName SvcFieldValue
+    Name TTL IN HTTPS SvcPriority TargetName SvcParams

 As with SVCB, the record is defined specifically within the Internet ("IN") Class ({{!RFC1035}}).

-All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPS RRs.
+All the keys defined in {{keys}} are permitted for use in HTTPS RRs.
 The default set of ALPN IDs is the single value "http/1.1".
 The "automatically mandatory" keys ({{mandatory}}) are "port", "alpn", and "no-default-alpn".